xsuite/xcoll/xcoll/scattering_routines/geometry/README.md

 ## Outlook

-One could think of using the `Segment` definitions to define a `FrontShape` class to define collimators with a particular transversal profile, but this is currently not yet implemented.
+One could think of using the `Segment` definitions to define a `FrontShape` class to define collimators with a particular transversal profile (where `vlimit` now would be an `slimit`), but this is currently not yet implemented.